davutbayik/auto-whatsapp/README.md

 ## 📌 Introduction

 **Auto WhatsApp** is a Python-based tool designed to automate the process of sending messages through WhatsApp Web.
-Utilizing Selenium WebDriver, it simulates user interactions to send messages to specified contacts or groups.
+Utilizing Selenium WebDriver, it simulates user interactions to send messages to specified individual or multiple contacts.

 ## ✨ Features